sherlock-audit/2023-02-gmx-judging/README.md

          MarketToken(payable(market)).transferOut(
 ```

+## Discussion

+**xvi10**

+the claimableFactor should be set only after the time slot for the timeKey has passed, there is no validation on the contract for this currently, this validation will be added if necessary, this feature is excluded from the current scope

-# Issue M-32: Deposits/Withdrawals/Orders will be canceled if created before feature is disabled and attempted to be executed after
+# Issue M-30: Deposits/Withdrawals/Orders will be canceled if created before feature is disabled and attempted to be executed after

 Source: https://github.com/sherlock-audit/2023-02-gmx-judging/issues/124

 ## Found by
-0xdeadbeef, rvierdiiev
+0xdeadbeef, IllIllI, csanuragjain, rvierdiiev

 ## Summary